goooseman/devsparks-blog/SPEC.md

 - .tip__container should be relative
 - .tip__container should have padding 20px, margin-left and right -20px
 - .tip__image should be absolute with bottom: 100%, left: 20%
-- .tip__image should be color inverted in dark theme
 - .tip__image should be 280px height
 - .tip__container should have margin-top: 30px;
 - .header__theme_switch